 How can this be accomplished by an underfunded humanitarian industry designed mostly to respond to natural and human made crises?
 There is no quick or easy answer to that, but I do suspect that Donini (quoted above) is right: humanitarianism is a discourse of power.
 One very important step in understanding and then changing toxic power arrangements is to listen to and work with those who have been marginalized by misuse of power.
 Those who are multiply marginalized (especially women of color) have much to teach, and it is our job to listen and to follow their lead, always demanding an inclusive scope of both understanding and action.

 One such voice is Namati.
-Established five years ago, Namati.org is a global legal empowerment movement.
+Established six years ago, Namati.org is a global legal empowerment movement.
 From their web site: “Namati means ‘bending the arc.’
 With leadership from those most impacted, we will bend the arc of history together.”
 The current #BlackLIvesMatter movement is a necessary and vital part of bending the ‘moral arc of the universe toward justice.’1

 This phrase has a long history, with President Barak Obama borrowing it from Dr. Martin Luther King, Jr. who adapted it from abolitionist minister Theodore Parker.
 Parker said,